 - Venezuela has one of the world’s highest crime rates.
 Violent crime, including murder, armed robbery, kidnapping and carjacking, is endemic throughout Venezuela.
 Due to high levels of serious crime in Venezuela, Australian officials have been instructed to adopt enhanced security measures when travelling by car.

 - The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
-See the Crime section for more details.
+See Safety and security.

 - We strongly advise you not to travel within 80 km of Venezuela's border with Colombia.
 This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
 The presence of gangs and terrorist groups make the region unsuitable for travel.